3a4oT/Texture/docs/BinaryDistribution.md

 **Photos availability:**
 - ✅ Binary: Included (pre-compiled Objective-C with AS_USE_PHOTOS=1)
 - ❌ Source: Not available from Swift (SPM module interface limitation)
-- ✅ CocoaPods/Carthage: Available
+- ✅ Carthage: Available

 **Video/MapKit availability:**
 - ❌ Binary: Not included (niche features)
 - ❌ Source: Not available from Swift (SPM module interface limitation)
-- ✅ CocoaPods/Carthage: Available
+- ✅ Carthage: Available

 ### What about AssetsLibrary?

 Deprecated in iOS 9.0 (2015).
 Not available via SPM.
-Use Photos framework via CocoaPods/Carthage instead.
+Use Photos framework instead (available in binary).

 Note: Photos framework also has SPM limitations (see above).